Python-GIS-book/site/source/part2/chapter-06/md/08-overlay-analysis-with-vector-data.md

 ```

 <!-- #region editable=true slideshow={"slide_type": ""} -->
+_**Figure 6.53**.
+Result after conducting vector overlay operation based on union._
 <!-- #endregion -->

 ```python
 union.shape
 ```

 When using `"union"` overlay operation, the geometries from both GeoDataFrames are kept in the result.
 As you can see, the number of rows has increased quite significantly from 30 to 42 rows.
 This happens because the postal code geometries are again modified by the `station_buffer` in the areas where the geometries cross each other: the postal code geometry is splitted in two in areas where the buffer geometry crosses the postal code geometry.
 Hence, this will increase the number of rows in the final output.

 <!-- #region editable=true slideshow={"slide_type": ""} tags=["question"] -->
 #### Question 6.13